 Weight Loss = Energy intake is less than energy consumed.

 Diabetes and overweight/ obesity does not go well together.
 Losing weight not only prevents us from diabetes and but also helps patients with diabetes in managing their condition.
-Weight loss helps in better utilisation of insulin by the body.
+Weight loss in diabetes helps in better utilisation of insulin by the body.

 First step towards losing weight is weighing oneself and finding out the ideal body weight.
-This will help in setting a realistic weight loss target.
+This will help in setting a realistic weight loss in diabetes target.
 Doctors and dietitians play a very important role in guiding the patients with diabetes setting up a convincing weight loss target and a nutritious diet plan.

 Quality of diet is as important as quantity of diet and it should be a balance of all important nutrients like carbohydrates, proteins, fats, vitamins, minerals, fibre and water.

-Tips for weight reduction
+Tips for weight reduction:

 - Eat vegetables, fruits, whole grains and whole pulses